STEP-BY-STEP GUIDE ON HOW TO IMPORT A CAR INTO SINGAPORE

 h) Valid Inward Cargo Clearance Permit.

-Once in-principle approval has been given, the importer will be notified to present the car for an inspection at any LTA-authorised inspection centre where an inspection fee will be charged.
+Once in-principle approval has been given by LTA, the importer will be notified to present the car for an inspection at any LTA-authorised inspection centre where an inspection fee will be charged.
 When the car has passed its inspection, an approval letter with a VITAS Approval Code (VAC) will be issued to the importer.
 With this VAC, the importer may proceed to register the car.

 Secure a Certificate Of Entitlement (COE) and obtain motor insurance coverage for your car.
 If you wish, you can bid for a car registration number.
 Under the Vehicle Quota System, any person who wishes to register a vehicle in Singapore must first obtain a COE in the appropriate vehicle category.